krlmlr/r-appveyor/README.md

 - `R_BUILD_ARGS`: Arguments passed to `R CMD build`, defaults to `--no-manual`.
 - `R_CHECK_ARGS`: Arguments passed to `R CMD check`, defaults to `--no-manual --as-cran`.
 - `PKGTYPE`: Passed as `type` to `install.packages()`, `remotes::install_deps()` and `devtools::install_deps()`.
+- `R_COMPILE_AND_INSTALL_PACKAGES`: Set this to `"always"` to install dependencies from source if the source version is newer on CRAN than the pre-built binary version.
+Most users probably want to keep the default `"never"`, which always installs packages from binary.
+This option may be required for running checks with R versions older than "oldrel".
 - `NOT_CRAN`: Set this to `true` to avoid `testthat::skip_on_cran()` skipping tests.
 - `R_REMOTES_STANDALONE`: Set this to `true` if builds are failing due to the inability to update infrastructure packages such as curl, git2r and rlang.
 Read more in the [docs for the remotes package](https://github.com/r-lib/remotes#standalone-mode).

 Currently, all vignettes (and the `VignetteBuilder` entry in `DESCRIPTION`) are removed prior to building (due to the absence of pandoc and LaTeX which are likely to be needed).